Broadly speaking, the internet privacy project I work on, Nym currently has two core technologies.

 Coconut extends these basic three functions with several more.
 Understanding the extra functions is the key to understanding what we can do with it.
 Let’s see what additional algorithms get added.

-4. Blind Issuance
+4. Blind Issuance Link to heading

 David Chaum invented blind signatures in the 1980s.
 Blind signatures have some extra properties in addition to those above.